zerodevx/svelte-img/README.md

 </style>
 ```

-#### Parallax
+### Parallax

-Apply a parallax effect to an image, where `factor` is a decimal value between 0 and 1 that controls
+Apply a vertical parallax scrolling effect to an image, where `factor` is a decimal value between 0
-how much slower the element scrolls relative to the scrolling speed:
+and 1, that controls how much slower the element scrolls, relative to the scrolling speed:

 - A value closer to 0 is faster, while a value closer to 1 is slower.
 - A value of 1 behaves normally.
-- A value of 0 effectively makes the element scroll fixed with the page.
+- A value of 0 effectively makes the element fixed on the page.

 The default factor is `0.75`.